 So make sure you sign a new contract with an electricity provider in Germany of your choice to save yourself tons of money!

-Related Post: Electricity does not come cheap in Germany.
+Related Guide: Electricity does not come cheap in Germany.
 But that doesn’t mean that there aren’t ways to lower your electricity bill.
 Here’s 9 tips to reduce and lower German Electricity costs!

 Default Electricity Providers (‘Grundversorger’) in Germany